 Submit TC-40, page 3 ONLY if you have entered information on the form.
-If TC-40, page 3 is blank, do not submit it with your return.
+Do NOT submit TC-40, page 3 if it is blank.

 ▶ Part 1 - Deceased Taxpayer Information

 A return must be filed for a deceased person who would have been required to file an income tax return.
 The personal representative, executor, administrator, legal representative, or surviving spouse must sign and file the final return and any other returns still due.